omar-sherif9992/Query-Optimization/Schemas Solution/Schema3/Query9.md

 * Find the names of sailors who have reserved both a red and a green boat.

+## Note !
+  * Flags Hashjoin and HashAgg here where disabled for future after many trials and errors , I've discovered the best way to show the difference interms of the cost and to beat the Postgres Query Optimizer Algorithm to be able to show indices effect and cost differenes .

+ * The Execution time was changing by 10 Ms in each Execution which is considered high and I can't take it as a measurable Metric because it was Linux (Ubuntu) Operating System performance and I took permission from Prof. Wael as do not take it as my main objective I take the Overall Cost and Compare it .

 ### Original Query

 ```